microsoft/vscode-docs/docs/languages/python.md

 You can configure the Python extension through settings.
 Learn more in the [Python Settings reference](/docs/python/settings-reference.md).

 >**Windows Subsystem for Linux**: If you are on Windows, WSL is a great way to do Python development.
 You can run Linux distributions on Windows and Python is often already installed.
-When coupled with the [Remote - WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) extension, you get full VS Code editing and debugging support while running in the context of WSL.
+When coupled with the [WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) extension, you get full VS Code editing and debugging support while running in the context of WSL.
 To learn more, go to [Developing in WSL](/docs/remote/wsl.md) or try the [Working in WSL](/docs/remote/wsl-tutorial.md) tutorial.

 ## Run Python code